PREVENT: An Unsupervised Approach to Predict Software Failures in Production: Abstract

 \section{Abstract}

-This paper presents \prevent, an approach for predicting and localizing failures in distributed enterprise applications by combining unsupervised techniques.
+This paper presents \textsc{Prevent}\xspace, a fully unsupervised approach to predict and localize failures in distributed enterprise applications.

-Software failures can have dramatic consequences in production, and thus predicting and localizing failures is the essential step to activate healing measures that limit the disruptive consequences of failures.
-At the state of the art, many failures can be predicted from anomalous combinations of system metrics with respect to either rules provided from domain experts or supervised learning models.
-However, both these approaches limit the effectiveness of current techniques to well understood types of failures that can be either captured with predefined rules or observed while trining supervised models.
+Software failures in production are unavoidable.
+Predicting failures and locating failing components online are the first steps to proactively manage faults in production.
+Many techniques predict failures from anomalous combinations of system metrics with supervised, weakly supervised, and semi-supervised learning models.
+Supervised approaches require large sets of labelled data not commonly available in large enterprise applications, and address failure types that can be either captured with predefined rules or observed while training supervised models.

-\prevent integrates the core ingredients of unsupervised approaches into a novel approach to predict failures and localize failing resources, without either requiring predefined rules or training with observed failures.
-The results of experimenting with \mbox{\prevent} on a commercially-compliant distributed cloud system indicate that \mbox{\prevent} provides more stable and reliable predictions, earlier than or comparably to supervised learning approaches, without requiring long and often impractical training with failures.
+\textsc{Prevent}\xspace integrates the core ingredients of unsupervised approaches into a novel fully unsupervised approach to predict failures and localize failing resources.
+The results of experimenting with \mbox{\textsc{Prevent}\xspace} on a commercially-compliant distributed cloud system indicate that \mbox{\textsc{Prevent}\xspace} provides more stable, reliable and timely predictions than supervised learning approaches, without requiring the often impractical training with labeled data.